tehsho/ChatbotAIApp/README.md

 - Follows SOLID principles
 - Repository pattern used

-Frontend – React + TypeScript
+Frontend â€“ React + TypeScript

 - CSS for layout and basic styling
 - Axios for HTTP calls